 Just a few decades ago it seemed unthinkable that e-learning would become as common a learning method as it is today.
-Now, millions of students can take advantage of the potential of online education because it enables them to master any skill regardless of location.
-Furthermore, for teachers and trainers it is the ideal channel to break down geographical barriers and reach more people with their knowledge.
+Now, millions of students can take advantage of the potential of online education and its wide variety of skills which enables them to master any skill regardless of location.
+Furthermore, for teachers and trainers it is the ideal channel to create and begin designing e-learning content that will break down geographical barriers and reach more people with their knowledge.

 However, in e-learning student motivation is key.
 Instructors must ensure that regardless of the reason that might have led a student to enroll in a certain course or training, that initial motivation is maintained, sustained, and strengthened as the online training progresses.
 This is not an easy task.
 In this teaching method it is more complicated for the teacher to share emotions with their students, since in many cases they cannot see their faces and react to visual clues.